SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 In **Java** we have several options to read an input from **the console**.
 The one way is via the built-in class **` Scanner`**, which we will use now, and the other is via **` BufferedReader`**.
 The second one is a bit faster, but we will start using it after we get familiar with the streams in **Java**.

-То read an **integer** (not floating-point number) from the console we have to import the built-in class **`Scanner`** on the first line of our program even before the base class declaration.
+To read an **integer** (not floating-point number) from the console we have to import the built-in class **`Scanner`** on the first line of our program even before the base class declaration.
 We put this line at the top:

 ```java
 import java.util.Scanner;